How to choose and configure Hugo’s AI Model

 Why fallback matters

-Enable the fallback model if you want to:
+Enable the fallback model to:

 - Improve reliability → keep conversations moving when the selected model is unavailable